 The response was unsurprising but it did not however detract from the fact that we DID have the legal right under s3 of the Landlord and Tenant Act 1985 (duty to inform tenant of assignment of landlord’s interest) to expect that someone would have sent us a notice advising us of any change of freeholder.

-I rang the Legal Complaints Service of the Law Society to ask for advice regarding the solicitors response to the notice and was advised that they were under no obligation to provide the information to any third party (us) unless instructed to do so by his own clients (i.e. family members of the freeholder).
+As a result I rang the Law Society to ask for advice regarding the solicitors response to the notice and was advised that he was under no obligation to provide the information to any third party (us) unless instructed to do so by his own clients (i.e. family members of the freeholder).

 - A notice of claim being served on the freeholder’s last known address or the same notice served in the London Gazette or a local paper;

 - A request sent to the court to dispense with the serving of a notice;